Sell A Solar Home in Phoenix

 Solar Loan or Solar Lease Transfer

-Having worked both the buying and selling end of a solar lease transfer, most real estate agents are unfamiliar with the process of transferring a solar lease.
+Having worked both the buying and selling end of a solar lease and solar loan transfer, most real estate agents are unfamiliar with the process of transferring a solar lease/loan.
 Most fail to start the process BEFORE the home goes on the market.
-Many do not realize that the solar leasing company’s UCC-1 filing can cloud the title of your home and potentially delay closing.
+Many do not realize that the solar company’s UCC-1 filing can cloud the title of your home and potentially delay closing.
 Furthermore, solar loan transfers require the buyer to qualify for the loan transfer and could affect their ability to qualify for the home loan as well.
 These are just additional steps to selling that if approached properly and proactively, do not hurt the sale of your home.
 Failure to understand the steps involved and proactively approaching the different phases of a solar loan or solar lease transfer can hurt, delay, or even jeopardize your home sale.
 Having a real estate broker that understands these steps just simplifies the process for you and your home buyer.

 Overall, the key to selling a solar home in Phoenix is making sure you have a competent and qualified Realtor working for you that knows the ins and outs of solar.
 Fortunately the Solar Home Broker is a licensed and solar trained Realtor in the Phoenix area that can help you sell your solar home.